How to Profit Every Earnings Season

 InvestorPlace - Stock Market News, Stock Advice & Trading Tips

-Editor’s note: Eric, here.
-Anyone who’s invested in the markets over the past few years knows that volatility is a fact of life.
+A Note from Louis: Anyone who’s invested in the markets over the past few years knows that volatility is a fact of life.
 While there’s no way to avoid volatility, there are ways to trade it.
-In fact, mycolleague Jonathan Rose has been trading volatile markets for over 25 years.
+In fact, volatility can be a trader’s best friend, and my colleague Jonathan Rose has been trading volatile markets for over 25 years.

-He is a master trader, which is why I invited him to write something for you today.
+The man’s a master trader.
+He was a bona fide market maker for many years, a floor trader at the Chicago Mercantile Exchange, and the Director of Trading at a multimillion-dollar proprietary trading firm.
+He’s also trained over 100 traders that went on to become professionals.

 And events in the world are volatile.